djarpin/VODAbox/README.md

 Vagrant On-Database Analytics Sandbox

-VODAbox combines PostgreSQL, PL/Python, PL/R, and MADlib to allow for extremely easy experimentation with on-database analytics.
+VODAbox combines a Scientific Linux virtual machine with PostgreSQL, PL/Python, PL/R, and MADlib to allow for extremely easy experimentation with on-database analytics.

 Installation
 ------------